-Unregistering a plug-in package on vCenter Server causes the vSphere Client service to attempt to delete the plug-in from the environment.
-A vCenter Server instance discovers plug-in installations on the same three events that trigger discovery of a new plug-in registration:
+Unregistering a plug-in package on vCenter Server causes the vSphere Client service to delete the plugin from the environment.
+A vCenter Server instance discovers plug-in unregistration when the vsphere-ui service restarts.
+At that time it removes the plug-in from cache.